Skip to main content

 Department of Parks and Recreation

-• A “special event” is any organized activity that occurs within Wilmington’s city limits which attracts a crowd to a public or private venue.
-Contact office for more information.
+• A “special event" is any organized activity within Wilmington's city limits that attracts a crowd to a public or private venue.
+Contact the office for more information.

 District of Columbia